andrew/nesbitt.io/_posts/2025-12-26-how-uv-got-so-fast.md

 pip could implement parallel downloads, global caching, and metadata-only resolution tomorrow.
 It doesn't, largely because backwards compatibility with fifteen years of edge cases takes precedence.
 But it means pip will always be slower than a tool that starts fresh with modern assumptions.

 Other package managers could learn from this: static metadata, no code execution to discover dependencies, and the ability to resolve everything upfront before downloading.
 Cargo and npm have operated this way for years.
 If your ecosystem requires running arbitrary code to find out what a package needs, you've already lost.

+[^1]: An earlier version of this post overstated how Rust-specific these techniques are.
+Thanks to [tef](https://tef.computer/) for the correction.